 An avid Zonotho reader recently asked a question that got us excited about writing this article.
 Philani asked if it wouldn’t be better to put any extra cash in investments instead of using it to pay off your bond.
 This was after reading Save yourself 10 years of bond payments.
 Riveting!

 Now we all know the benefits of putting extra money towards your bond.
 You get to pay off your bond faster, pay less interest and avoid the danger of failing to make payments in the future.
-Similarly, the benefits of having different investments are already well known.
+Similarly, the benefits of having different investments are well known.
 Returns on shares and other investments can be very high – allowing you to accumulate wealth for future generations.
-These points as valid as they are, can be subjective.
+These points, as valid as they are, can be subjective.
 In true Zonotho fashion, we ran a very simple model to answer this question in an unbiased manner.
 The results were fascinating!

-Imagine that you both have a home loan with a term of 20 years and a monthly payment of R6,980.
-The interest on both home loans is 11% per year and there are no other costs.
+Imagine that you both have a home loan with an outstanding term of 20 years and monthly payments of R6,980.
+The interest on both home loans is a fixed 11% per year and there are no other costs.
 Upon receiving the bonus, you decide to invest the full amount in shares.
-Your colleague decides to use all the cash to pay down her bond.
+Your colleague -on the other hand- decides to use all the cash to pay into her bond.
 Both of you continue to pay R6,980 into your bonds.

-- Your colleague would able to finish paying her bond in 14 years and 11 months instead of 20 years.
+- Your colleague would able to finish paying her bond in 14 years and 11 months.
 This saves her R420,000 worth of future payments.
-Finishing the bond early allows your colleague to use the R420,000, for investments.
-Saving R420,000 by paying in R70,000 is impressive.
-But, the verdict on who made the better decision depends on how the investment market performs.
+Finishing the bond early allows her to then invest the R420,000 that she saved in shares.

 Related: How much Dstv is really costing you

 If the return that you earn on the investment is more than the bond interest rate then you are better off.
 Otherwise, if the return on your investment is less than the interest rate on your bond then you are worse off.